kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ## Reviewers vs assignees

-- In a GitHub PR mark people as reviewers and leave assignee fields empty
+- In a GitHub PR mark people as reviewers and leave the assignee field empty
 - The difference between reviewers and assignees is explained [here](https://stackoverflow.com/questions/41087206)
-- In few words assignees are people that are requested to merge the branch after the PR, when they are different from the reviewers
+- In a few words assignees are people that are requested to merge the branch after the PR, when they are different from the reviewers

 ## Reviewers and authors interactions